What I do

-My name is Cristina, I’m a Naturopathic Nutritional Therapist and Health Coach (or a Nutritionist to me and you) and a solemnly swear I will never put you on a diet and you’ll never feel hungry.
+My name is Cristina, I’m a Naturopathic Nutritional Therapist and Health Coach (but you can call me a Nutritionist if you like) and a solemnly swear I will never put you on a diet and you’ll never feel hungry.
 Scouts honour!
 Ok, technically everyone knows a nutritionist will tell you to eat better, eat more vegetables and move more.
-It’s all pretty much common sense, everyone knows that, but there’s something you might not know: everything you eat and drink has a direct impact to how your feel physically and mentally.
+It’s all pretty much common sense, everyone knows that, but there’s something you might not know, like everything you eat and drink has a direct impact to how your feel physically and mentally.

-Here’s what is really like seeing an nutritionist and why you shouldn’t settle for anything else.
+Here’s what is really like seeing a nutritionist and why you shouldn’t settle for anything else.

 Your nutrition plan is flexible to fit your lifestyle and goals, both short and long term.